 Member Hours, Benefits and Compensation:

-Half-time (year-round) members are required to accumulate 900 hours within the service period of September 10, 2018 to August 31, 2019 with frequent Saturday and some evening events.
+Half-time (year-round) members are required to accumulate 900 hours within the service period of September through August with frequent Saturday and evening events.